 Ternate is a city that has a variety of cultures.
 This is reflected in the various customs that are still carried out by the people of Ternate.
 One form of customs that is still carried out from generation to generation until now is the ritual of eating saro in marriage.
 Marriage is one of the most important events in human life, because marriage is a very old institution that is as old as the history of mankind.
-Marriage is a rite of passage with substantial economic, social, and anthropological importance (Tifferet et al., 2018).
-In addition, marriage is also carried out to obtain offspring and also to live together in the community in a family event.
+A marriage also has a function and purpose as stated by Wignyodipoero (1987) namely to obtain offspring and also to live together in the community in a family event.